charliehawley/MP3-PyCLI_2/README.md

 #### OOB
 ![Out Of Bounds image](logic-and-screenshots/screenshots/0341-oob.png)

-Should the user try to flee the boundaries of the map, the game reminds them of the consequences.
+Should the user try to flee the boundaries of the map, the game reminds them of the consequences with an Out Of Bounds notification.

 #### DATA VALIDATION
 ![Data validation image](logic-and-screenshots/screenshots/0321-fight.png)